Adithya Varma: Plot

-Adithya Vasudevan Varma is a house surgeon in Mangalore, India.
+Adithya Varma is the youngest son of wealthy business tycoon Vasudevan Varma.
+He is studying MBBS in Mangalore, India.
 Despite being a brilliant student, he has severe anger management issues that earn the wrath of the dean of the college.
-Adithya's aggressive nature also earns him a reputation among his juniors as a college bully.
+Adithya's aggressive nature also earned him a reputation among his juniors as a college bully.
 After having a brawl alongside his friend Tarun against members of the opposing team during an inter-college football match, the dean asks Adithya to either apologise or leave the college.
-Adithya initially chooses to leave, but stays back after meeting an almost mute first-year student Meera Shetty because he experienced love at first sight.
+Adithya initially chooses to leave, but stays back after meeting an introverted first-year student, Meera Shetty because he experienced love at first sight.

 Adithya and his friend Parthi enter a third-year classroom and announce that Adithya is in love with Meera and asserts that she is exclusive to him.
 Initially afraid, Meera starts adjusting herself to Adithya's overbearing attitude.
 She eventually reciprocates his feelings and they develop an intimate relationship.
-Adithya graduates with an MBBS degree and leaves for Mussoorie to pursue a master's degree in Orthopaedic surgery.
+Adithya graduates with an MBBS degree and leaves for Mussoorie to pursue a master's degree in orthopaedic surgery.
 Over the course of three years, Adithya's and Meera's relationship becomes stronger.
 Months later, Adithya visits Meera's house, where her father Manohar Shetty sees them kissing and throws Adithya out.

 Manohar opposes her and Adithya's relationship due to Adithya's brash behaviour and also because they belong to different castes.
-Adithya demands that Meera must make a decision within six hours otherwise he will end their relationship.
+Adithya demands that Meera must make a decision within six hours; otherwise he will end their relationship.
 Following this incident, Meera's parents seize her phone, making her unable to contact Adithya.
 By the time she manages to visit Adithya's house, he is drunk, injects morphine into himself, and becomes unconscious for two days.
 Meera is then forcibly married to someone from her caste.
 Adhi learns about the marriage from Parthi and goes to her house in protest.
 He is assaulted and gets arrested for making a scene.
-Adhi's father Vasudevan Varma ostracises him from the family home for damaging his reputation.
+Adhi's father, Vasudevan Varma, ostracises him from the family home for damaging his reputation.